 - Commit to the highest level of ethical behavior and refrain from conflict of interest or the perception thereof.

 - Maintain the highest level of professionalism, reflecting a commitment to the goals of the National Association of Student Financial Aid Administrators.

-Lakeland College, as a participant in the Title IV federal loan program, is required by the Department of Education to develop, publish, and enforce a code of conduct.
+Lakeland University, as a participant in the Title IV federal loan program, is required by the Department of Education to develop, publish, and enforce a code of conduct.
 The code of conduct requirements are set forth in the Higher Education Opportunity Act (HEOA) signed into law on August 14, 2008.
-The following code of conduct applies to all officers, employees, and agents of Lakeland College.
+The following code of conduct applies to all officers, employees, and agents of Lakeland University.